 All of these effects of heroin use do not only allow the body to get used to the pleasure override, but it also re-wires your brain completely, which will then lead to your body becoming addicted – faster then normal if you are already a person with an addictive personality.

 In the short term – heroin can kill too.
-Many people who take heroin will see an increase in tolerance.
+Many people who take heroin will see an increase in intolerance.
 The tolerance will also lower once you have not taken it for a short period of time.
-As heroin has a strong effect on the human respiratory system, heroin can sometimes stop your body from breathing while you are asleep.
-The basic function that allows your body to breathe while being asleep can be completely overridden during a heroin overdose.

 Heroin Detox FAQ

-At Cassiobury Court, we offer a package that allows you to complete rehab within 28 days – against a very good price.
-The prices are not fixed at the moment, it is all dependant on your needs and wants – however our standard gold package will cost you close to £3,000 pounds.
+At Cassiobury Court, we offer a package that allows you to complete your heroin rehab programme within 28 days – against a very good price.
+The prices are not fixed at the moment, it is all dependant on your needs and wants – however our packages are designed to be affordable.
 However, we can tell you that the investment is well worth your money.
 We can help you build your life up again – and help you attain a healthy and happy future.

 As with any highly addictive drug, heroin withdrawal can have some common side-effects.